 DADA2 setting Tooltip

-read_R1 ·
+read_R1

 applies only for paired-end data.

 Identifyer string that is common for all R1 reads

-(e.g. when all R1 files have '.R1' string, then enter '\.R1'.
+(e.g. when all R1 files have '.R1' string, then enter ' $R1$ '

-Note that backslash is only needed to escape dot regex;
+Note that backslash is only needed to escape dot regex:

 e.g.

 when all R1 files have 'R1' string, then enter 'R1'.).

 read_R2

 applies only for paired-end data.

 Identifyer string that is common for all R2 reads

 (e.g. when all R2 files have '.R2' string, then enter '\.R2'.

 Note that backslash is only needed to escape dot regex;

 e.g.

 when all R2 files have 'R1' string, then enter 'R2'.).

-samp_ID
+samp_1D

 applies only for paired-end data.

 Identifyer string that separates the sample name from

 redundant

 charachters (e.g. file name = sample1.R1.fastq, then

-underscore '\.' would be the 'identifier string' (sample name = sampl84));
+name = samp[84)).

 note that backslash is only needed to

 escape dot regex (e.g. when file name =

 sample1_R1.fastq then specify as '')

 maxEE

 discard sequences with more than the specified number

 of expected errors

 maxN

-discard sequences with more than the specified number

 of N's (ambiguous bases)

 minLen

 remove reads with length less than minLen. minLen is

 enforced

 after all other trimming and truncation

-truncQ
+truncų

 truncate reads at the first instance of a quality score less

 than or equal to truncQ

-1.2 {ru} .User n guide 39
+1.2. ulsenguide 39

+turn acts and a floor (a set a large

 truncate reads after truncLen bases

-(applies to R1 reads when working with paired-end
+(applies to K1 reads when working with paired-end